OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-08.md

 ## Romans 8:30

-And those He predestined, He also called; those He called, He also justified; those He justified, He also glorified.
+And those He predestined, He also called; those He called, He also justified; those He justified, He also honoured with glory.

 ## Romans 8:31